GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 2. Replies are threaded, and the reply form is loaded using ajax.

 == Changelog ==

+= 0.1-alpha7 =
+* Recount option to remove deleted users from bbPM threads

 = 0.1-alpha6b =
 * Subscribe to Topic will no longer prevent users from unsubscribing from PM threads.